Sravya-gif/Online-Banking-Portal/Design_Document.md

 ##  Introduction

 This project is a Selenium-based automation framework developed using Java and TestNG to automate a demo banking application.
-The objective is to build a reusable, scalable, and maintainable test automation framework**.
+The objective is to build a reusable, scalable, and maintainable test automation framework.

 ---